Instructor Information: Margaret Stevens

 Total Quiz points= 250 points

-There will be one exam, a final exam.
-The final exam will consist of essay questions.
+There will be two exams, a mid-term and a final exam.
+Both exams will consist of essay questions.
 Essay questions could be short in format or longer (covering more than one chapter).
+They will not be comprehensive.

 There will be NO alternative dates.
 Be prepared for the exam window when it opens.